AssimilatedCoder/sesterce-sev1-mockup/README-SECURE.md

-# Sesterce Secure Dashboard Deployment Guide
+# NullSector Secure Dashboard Deployment Guide

 ## Overview

-This guide covers the secure deployment of the Sesterce Dashboard with protected business logic using a backend API.
+This guide covers the secure deployment of the NullSector Dashboard with protected business logic using a backend API.

 ## Architecture